Wondering how to decorate a front porch?

 Before embarking on a project or speaking to your decorator, consider the materials used on the facade of the house.

 'If you have a red brick exterior, green works really well as a paint option.
 It also echoes the nature outside,' says Little Greene's, Ruth Mottershead.
 'Darker colors are often seen as more modern, whilst lighter hues are more traditional,' she adds.

 5. Think about lighting options

-Here, a more traditional, lantern-style ceiling light has been used.
+Here, a more traditional, lantern-style light has been used on the table.

 'If you have trailing plants, nestle lights into the greenery,' adds Tamsin.
 'Another great alternative is adding lighting into the steps,' she concludes.

 6. Invest in seating